Calories in Cooked Sticky Rice

 💬 Nutrition Q&A: Cooked Sticky Rice

-Is Cooked Sticky Rice good for weight loss?
+Is Cooked Sticky Rice good fuel for endurance activities?

 What diets does Cooked Sticky Rice suit?